wasp-lang/wasp/web/docs/deployment/deployment-methods/cli.md

 ```

 Make sure to add your client-side environment variables every time you redeploy with the above command [to ensure they are included in the build process](../../project/env-vars#client-env-vars-1).

-Then you can run `npm run deploy` to deploy your app.

 ### `cmd`